Baphomet42/Data-Packs/README.md

         + Most types of equipment need to be loaded in order for other things like doors and buttons to register them
         + The simulation distance should always be high enough to fit the entire current level from anywhere within the level
         + Playing with a moderate distance like 8-15 chunks is probably good enough for most cases
+    + When portals are placed on walls that are only 1 block thick, light will be able to shine through
+        + Setting `/gamerule doDaylightCycle false` and `/time set midnight` will stop sunlight from coming into levels this way
+        + Otherwise, making walls thicker or surrounding levels in solid boxes will solve this too

 **XLTT** (optional resource pack - see below)